SosnoviyBor/ModernMehrunesRazor/README.md

 They won't nessecarily work well with this mod, but they're still cool in my opinion.

-- [Artifacts Reworked Constant Effect and other changes](https://www.nexusmods.com/morrowind/mods/56702) - Turns the Razor into a glass cannon type of weapon.
+- [Artifacts Reworked Constant Effect and other changes](https://www.nexusmods.com/morrowind/mods/56702) by WezKal - Turns the Razor into a glass cannon type of weapon.
 Guaranteed instakill, but it takes a lot of souls to recharge.